jacobjk01/scoop/README.md

  7. In another terminal, `npx react-native run-ios`.

 Note: If you are on the `staging` branch or have any backend code (firebase packages), please ask Jonathan for the firebase keys.

+## Firebase connection:
+In order for easy integration with react-native, we are using [rnfirebase library](https://rnfirebase.io/firestore/usage).